Guy Bennett

-Guy Bennett is a writer and translator.
+Guy Bennett, is an American writer and translator.
 He lives in Los Angeles.

 Biography

 Guy Bennett was born in Los Angeles.
-After studies in art, music, languages and literature, he graduated with a PhD in French literature from UCLA in 1993.
-Bennett has worked as a musician, teacher, translator, typographer and book designer.
+After studies in art, music, languages and literature, he graduated with a PhD in French literature from University of California, Los Angeles (UCLA) in 1993.
+Bennett has worked as a musician, teacher, translator, typographer, and book designer.
 He joined the faculty of Otis College of Art and Design in 1999.

+He was guest of honor of the Oulipo in 2024.